lakshya018/convin-task-app/README.md

-# Getting Started with Create React App
+# Convin Task App using React and Redux

 #### This project was created using ReactJs and Redux.
 #### Used https://reqres.in api for fetching users data.